 We previously granted our employees PSUs.
 The PSUs as issued were subject to time-based vesting, with 50% of the award vesting three-years after the original grant date, and the remaining 50% vesting four-years after the grant date and were to be settled in cash.
-The PSUs may only be exercised during their 10-year term on or following the achievement of specified performance conditions, including the occurrence of a change in control, or, subject to the discretion of our board of directors, our achieving an enterprise value of at least \$400 million.
+The PSUs may only be exercised during their 10-year term on or following the achievement of specified performance conditions, including the occurrence of a change in control, or, subject to the discretion of the Board, our achieving an enterprise value of at least \$400 million.
 In addition, PSUs may be subject to additional acceleration of time-based vesting restrictions upon certain termination and change in control events.
-On June 22, 2015, in connection with his employment with us, we granted Dr. Bahrt, our Chief Medical Officer, 28,985 PSUs on the terms noted above.
+On June 22, 2015, in connection with his employment with us, we granted Dr. Bahrt, our former Chief Medical Officer, 28,985 PSUs on the terms noted above.

-In December 2015, current officers, Drs.
-Bahrt and McAndrew, and former officers, Ms. Yamashita and Mr. Gangloff and our former director, Mr. Griffith, forfeited their PSUs and were granted RSUs under our 2015 Plan.
+In December 2015, then executive officers, Drs.
+Bahrt and McAndrew, and Ms. Yamashita and Mr. Gangloff and then director, Mr. Griffith, forfeited their PSUs and were granted RSUs under the 2015 Plan.
 The RSUs granted to Messrs.
-Gangloff and Griffith satisfied the performance-based vesting restrictions six months following the effective date of the registration statement for our initial public offering.
+Gangloff and Griffith satisfied the performance-based vesting restrictions six months following the effective date of the registration statement for our IPO.
 The RSUs granted to Drs.
-Bahrt and McAndrew and Ms. Yamashita are subject to the same performance-based vesting restrictions but are also subject to additional time-based vesting restrictions, with 50% of their RSUs satisfying the time-based vesting restrictions on each of the third and fourth anniversaries of their original hire dates, subject to their continuous service with us through the applicable dates.
+Bahrt and McAndrew and Ms. Yamashita were subject to the same performance-based vesting restrictions but were also subject to additional time-based vesting restrictions, with 50% of their RSUs satisfying the time-based vesting restrictions on each of the third and fourth anniversaries of their original hire dates, subject to their continuous service with us through the applicable dates.
 The time-based vesting restrictions will be satisfied upon a change in control of our company, provided the executive remains in continuous service with us through such date.